Student Code of Conduct

 If you are under 21 years old and found responsible for an alcohol and/or drug violation, your parent(s) or guardian(s) will receive written notification regarding your incident.
 This letter explains that you were involved in an incident and that we encourage them to engage in a conversation with you regarding alcohol and drug expectations while you are attending the university.
 The goal of the letter is to spark an open dialogue between you and your parent(s) or guardian(s).
 We hope that you use this opportunity to speak openly and honestly with your family about your personal alcohol and drug use.

-If you are applying to study abroad, to attend graduate school, to transfer to a different college or university or for certain jobs, you may be asked to consent to a background clearance.
-In order for the Office of Community Standards & Wellness to check your record on behalf of another department or agency, you need to sign a waiver with that department or agency.
-No one may have access to your disciplinary record without your written consent unless there is an immediate threat or danger, or a legitimate 'educational need-to-know', or 3) you are transfering or enrolling at another college or university.
+If you are applying to study abroad, attend graduate school, transfer to a different college or university, or for certain jobs, you may be asked to consent to a background clearance.
+In order for the Office of Student Conduct and Community Standards to check your record on behalf of another department or agency, you need to sign a waiver with that department or agency.
+No one may have access to your disciplinary record without your written consent unless there is 1) an immediate threat or danger, 2) a legitimate 'educational need-to-know', or 3) you are transfering or enrolling at another college or university.